zzzprojects/EntityFramework-FAQ/docs2/pages/documentations/general/fluent-api.md

  - We can configure many different things by using it because it provides more configuration options than data annotation attributes.
  - Data annotations and the fluent API can be used together, but precedence of **Fluent API > data annotations > default conventions**.

+## DbModelBuilder

+DbModelBuilder is typically used to configure a model by overriding DbContext.OnModelCreating(DbModelBuilder) .

-You can override the `DbContext.OnModelCreating` method and use a parameter modelBuilder of type `ModelBuilder` to configure domain classes.
+You can override the `DbContext.OnModelCreating` method and use a parameter modelBuilder of type `DbModelBuilder` to configure domain classes.

 ##  Key